altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-**How do foundation models for tabular data differ from NLP/vision foundation models?**
+# How do foundation models for tabular data differ from NLP/vision foundation models?

----

 - No natural column order
 - Heterogeneous column types